TheMcSebi/hanmatek-cmd/README.md

 * Display current status: `r`
 * Quit the script: `q`

-Voltage and current can also be input directly by postfixing the input value with "a" for ampere and "v" for volt, e.g. `4.2v`.
-Additionally, the increment and decrement commands support a multiplier, e.g. `++4` increases the voltage by 0.4v
 # HanmatekControl (Library version)
 <a name="lib_ver"></a>
 Python library to programmatically control a Hanmatek bench power supply